nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 Problems arise when a single or few sources take so many buffers that others are impacted and have buffer requests denied.
 Therefore, in general, we always want to guarantee **each source having a single buffer available that it can fill in the background (double buffering)**.
 This is the minimum required to effectively utilize async I/O.
-`BufferManager` needs to make sure it holds a reserve of a single buffer per source at all times.
+The `BufferManager` needs to make sure it holds a reserve of a single buffer per source at all times.
-Implementation-wise, it could either draw from a global pool for I/O but keep a reserve, or have local pools for each source that it can redistribute based on demand.
+Implementation-wise, I see two approaches here:
+#### 1.1) Global Pool + Backup Pool
+Under normal operation, the `BufferManager` draws buffers from the global I/O pool based on demand.
+It is aware of currently running sources and keeps a backup of buffers when under high load.
+In order to prevent sources that are under high load from stealing all resources of the global pool, we draw from the backup pool if the global pool is in use.
+To facilitate fairness here, I propose the simple algorithm:
+- Sources ask for buffers, by putting their id in a FIFO queue
+- A source can only ask for one buffer at a time.
+After a source received a buffer, it can only ask for another buffer, after it finished processing the current one and sees that it needs more.
+- Slower sources are guaranteed to move up in the FIFO queue everytime a faster source takes a buffer.

 The previous necessitate the assumption/invariant that more buffers exist than the number of sources registered.
 When a source wants to be registered and this would violate the requirement, performance will degrade.